-It’s essential to replace DE powder in your pool filter regularly to keep your swimming pool from getting cloudy.
-You also need to be sure you add in the right amount of DE powder.
+Replacing DE powder in your pool filter regularly is essential to keep your swimming pool from getting cloudy.
+You also need to be sure you add the right amount of DE powder.
 Too much, and your filter can run too slowly or break down.
 Too little, and you’ll get a buildup of dirt which can also ruin your filter.

 Let’s explore how much DE to add to your pool filter for regular upkeep and complete cleaning.
-We’ll also explain how to measure it and give you a handy rule of thumb.
+I’ll also explain how to measure it and give you a handy rule of thumb.

 For New Filters or Full Cleaning

 The amount of DE powder needed will be the same for a complete cleaning or a completely new filter since both start with a “clean slate.”